zach-nelson/bookbot/README.md

 # bookbot
-BookBot is my first git project linked to VS Code.
-I previously used github desktop app or rstudio.
+BookBot is my first git project integrated in VS Code.
+I previously used the github desktop app and the git integration in rstudio for version control.